tmiddlet2666/coherence-grafana-metrics/README.md

 using the dashboards from the [Coherence Operator](https://github.com/oracle/coherence-operator) project.

 > Note: This release of the coherence-grafana-metrics repository has instructions specifically for the
-> Commercial eidition of Coherence.
+> Community Edition (CE) of Coherence.
-> Please change to the master branch for Coherence Community Edition (CE) instructions.
+> Please change to the [v1.0.0](https://github.com/tmiddlet2666/coherence-grafana-metrics/tree/v1.0.0) branch for Coherence Community Edition (CE) instructions.

 **This is an example only and you can use this as a guide to adding Grafana monitoring to your cluster.**